-I'm Trent Carlock — a journeyman lineman who still runs a bucket every day.
-I built these apps from nearly a decade of troubleshooting, constructing, and maintaining overhead and underground distribution lines.
+I'm Trent Carlock, a ticketed JL who still runs a bucket every day.
+Digital Apprentice is a one-man show: I build these apps in my spare time with nearly a decade of troubleshooting, building and maintaining overhead and underground distribution lines.

-XFMR Lab is the only pocket-sized transformer lab simulator available to anyone in the industry, teaching single XFMR wiring, open and closed banking, paralleling, and plenty of other misc/adv labs.
-Quiz yourself and your crew on common transformer knowledge, or niche situations.
+XFMR Lab is the only pocket-sized transformer lab simulator available to everyone in the industry that's teaching transformer wiring, banking and theory.
+Quiz yourself and your crew on common transformer knowledge and niche situations.

 URD jump-starts underground apprentices.
 From explaining the basics of underground loops, to normally open and normally closed switch positions, to hi-potting and isolating faulted cable sections, Lineman's Reference - URD takes potentially-confusing concepts and procedures and turns them into clear, digestible labs that a first-day hand can complete.

-Thousands of Apprentices use these apps to study and practice before stepping up to energized situations.
-Thousands of Linemen use them as quick field references when they hit a situation they haven't seen in a while.
+Since I first launched XFMR Lab in 2021, over 30,000 linemen and apprentices have used these apps to study and practice before stepping up to energized situations.
+Linemen use them as quick field references when they hit a situation they haven't seen in a while.
 Apprenticeship programs and power companies use these apps to train their employees and often install them on company-provided phones and tablets.